Updated SEPTEMBER 10, 2018

 Blueberry, lemon and thyme are the perfect combinations.
 Other fruits are melon, pear and peach.

 There are hundreds of smoothies’ recipes out in the www and I can’t say which one is best or otherwise.
 It is a matter of personal taste and preference.
-The pairings given above is just a guideline and you will need to experiment with adding fresh herbs to your smoothies.
+The pairings given above is just a guideline and I encourage you to experiment, create your preferred smoothies with fresh herbs.

 Next, the question is